Cloudneeti/docs_cloudneeti/configuration.md

-## Onboarding Azure Subscriptions to CloudNeeti
+## Onboarding Azure Subscriptions to Cloudneeti

-To onboard an Azure subscription to your CloudNeeti product
+To onboard an Azure subscription to your Cloudneeti product

 **Click on Get Started**  **-->** Wizard Screen will appear: